John Corridan Director of Corridan Chartered Surveyors

 Boot scrapes were all the rage in the Victorian era society when flags paved the streets and The Square itself served as an open market place for the sale of animals.
 This particular boot scrape situated at 36 The Square made from cast iron shows two fish and a sea shell supporting the horizontal scraper.
 The building was constructed in 1820, one wonders if the boot scrape is as old.

 The bearded men overlook the Square, always there and always stern.
 This particular fellow is one of two that lives above the arched doorways at The National Bank, now the Butler Centre in the south east corner of the Square.
 They are a curious feature in our town’s architecture.

 ENTRANCE TO ST. MARY’S CHURCH

 From an architectural viewpoint St Mary’s Church is a hidden gem.
-The hexagonal spire, the mosaics, the marble columns and pillars, the exposed roof trusses, the stained glass.
-Ever want to know when the church was built – then look to the decorative chiselled limestone feather plumes on either side of the main door above those pinkish marble pilasters and there you will see it – its 1866, the year the St Mary’s Church took off the ground.
+The hexagonal spire, the mosaics, the granite columns and pillars, the exposed roof trusses, the stained glass.
+Ever want to know when the beautiful church tower and spire were added? – look to the decorative chiselled limestone feather plumes on either side of the main door; resting upon the Aberdeen granite columns and there you’ll see it – its 1866, the year the St Mary’s church spire reached for the skies.